draik/SysAdminTools/drive_health/README.md

 Description
 ---
 This tool provides options for the pySMART wrapper of smartmontools.
-Thus, it requires the installation of smartmontools onto the OS itself.
+It requires the installation of smartmontools onto the OS itself, before
+it can be used by this tool.

 Installation varies by OS, but ultimately one of the following:

 * `sudo apt install smartmontools`